-The Eastern Orthodox Church claims authority and liturgy over the...over the people who are in it.
+The Eastern Orthodox Church claims authority and liturgy over the, over the people who are in it.
 And they basically claim it as a result of the infallibility of seven church councils.
-The first one was in 325 at Nicea.
-This last was in 787 at Nicea.
-And during that period there were seven ecumenical councils which formed the magisterium of the orthodox Church which is also binding on the souls of men.
-They agree with Rome that the Church, only their Church, can speak infallibly in tradition and Articles of Faith, and that the Church exists over Scripture.
+The first one was in 325 at Nicaea.
+This last was in 787 at Nicaea.
+And during that period there were seven ecumenical councils which formed the magisterium of the Orthodox Church, which is also binding on the souls of men.
+They agree with Rome that the Church, only their Church, can speak infallibly in tradition and articles of faith, and that the Church exists over Scripture.

 You know my biggest problem?
 To get myself out of that passage, not myself into it.
 Somebody says to me, "What does that verse mean to you?"
 Who cares?
 You don't care what it means to me.
 What does it mean to God is the issue.
 What would it mean if I never lived?
 It doesn't mean one thing to me and one thing to you.
 The toughest thing is to get my presuppositions out of that passage.
-And, you know, when I know somebody in the church who has given me a bad time, I want to make that passage preach to them, you know, how do I get that out of there?
-All those presuppositions and all those bents, and then I've got a really great outline and three points work and point four doesn't, how do I tweak the verse to fit the outline, you know?
+And, you know, when I know somebody in the church who is giving me a bad time, I want to make that passage preach to them, you know, how do I get that out of there?
+All those presuppositions and all those bents, and then I've got a really great outline, and three points work and point four doesn't.
+How do I tweak the verse to fit the outline, you know?
 I've got to get myself out of there.
 And that's the real battle.

 Again Packer writes in another journal article, "Self-projection undermines and erodes authority.
 If by his words and manner the preacher focuses attention on himself, thus modeling some mode of self-absorption or self-satisfaction rather than humble response to the Word that he proclaims, he precludes all possibility of channeling any sense of divine authority."

-He says this, “James Denning said, ‘You cannot convey the impression both that you are a great preacher and that Jesus Christ is a great Savior.
-Take your pick.'"
-God projection, Christ projection must win the day over self-projection if you want to have a sense of divine authority in your preaching.
+He says this, “James Denney said, ‘You cannot convey the impression both that you are a great preacher and that Jesus Christ is a great Savior.’”
+Take your pick.
+God projection, Christ projection, must win the day over self-projection if you want to have a sense of divine authority in your preaching.